salihgueler/keyboard_puzzle_dartpad_workshop/step_08/instructions.md

 - Check out `MaterialApp` and use the `shortcuts` and `actions` that it brings
 - Bring your application to keyboard and desktop reality!

 Good luck and enjoy your game!

+---

+This workshop was authored by Muhammed Salih Guler(@salihgueler), feel free to reach out via DM over Twitter for questions!.